jenkinsdockerdemo/openshift-container-platform/docs/Lab04:DeployingWorkloadonOpenshift.md

 ```
 <img src="../images/90openshift_cmnd.jpg"/>

-9. Now go to your **OpenShift platform Console ** and navigate to your project and then select applications, click on the hostname in the applications windows and you can access the **application** from the browser and see the result.
+9. Now go to your **OpenShift platform Console ** and navigate to your project, click on the hostname in the overview page and you can access the **application** from the browser and see the result.

 <img src="../images/ocphostname.jpg"/>
 <img src="../images/91browser.jpg"/>